radenwijaya/luck_existence/README.md

 # luck_existence
+directory
-data for proofing existence of luck
+Proof: data for proofing existence of luck